AI For Foundation Repair Companies

 160 calls/mo, 32% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$5,200 average foundation repair value Average revenue per converted booking, job, consult, or appointment.
+$5,200 average foundation repair value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with the company's missed-call report, inspection booking rate, inspection-to-job close rate, slab versus crawlspace mix, average project value, drainage add-ons, financing mix, seasonality, and callback speed.